-Employee wise details (name of employee, designation, number of options granted during the year, exercise price) of options granted to - (a) senior managerial personnel; (vi) (b) any other employee who receives a grant in any one year of op- tion amounting to 5% or more of option granted during that year; and NIL (c) identified employees who were granted option, during any one year, equal to or exceeding 1% of the issued capital (excluding outstanding warrants and conversions) of the company at the time of grant.
-NIL (vii) A description of the method and significant assumptions used during the following information: ring the year to estimate the fair value of options (a) weighted-average share price exercise price expected volatility Option life (Comprising vesting period + exercise period) (In Years) expected dividends, risk-free interest rate Rs 1139/- 31.80% 4 years 1.86% (yield) 6.39% The options will vest in 2 years after grant and exercise period is for 2 years from the date of vesting, hence the average exercise period is calculated asfollows (b) the method used and the assumptions made to incorporate the effects of expected early exercise; Grant Date/ Valuation date Septem- Septem- Septem- ber 01, ber 01, ber 01, 3 years 2017 2019 2020 3 years (c) how expected volatility was determined, including an explanation of the extent to which expected volatility was based on historical volatility; and CARE Ratings Limited being a listed company, the annual volatility of the stock price for the period September 2, 2016 to September 1, 2017 which is 31.80%. (d) Whether and how any other features of the option grant were in- corporated into the measurement of fair value, such as a market condition.
+(vi) Employee wise details (name of employee, designation, number of options granted during the year, exercise price) of options granted to - (a) senior managerial personnel; (b) any other employee who receives a grant in any one year of option amounting to 5% or more of option granted during that year; and Refer Note 1 below NIL (c) identified employees who were granted option, during any one year, equal to or exceeding 1% of the issued capital (excluding outstanding warrants and conversions) of the company at the time of grant.
+NIL (vii) A description of the method and significant assumptions used du including the following information: ring the year to estimate the fair value of options (a) weighted-average share price exercise price expected volatility Option life (Comprising vesting period + exercise period) (In Years) expected dividends, risk-free interest rate Rs 1139/- 31.80% 4 years 1.86% (yield) 6.39% The options will vest in 2 years after grant and exercise period is for 2 years from the date of vesting, hence the average exercise period is calculated asfollows (b) the method used and the assumptions made to incorporate the effects of expected early exercise; Grant Date/ Valuation date Date/ Vesting Exercise period maturity(- years) Time to maturity(- years) Septem- ber 01, 2017 Septem- ber 01, 2019 Septem- Sep (c) how expected volatility was determined, including an explanation of the extent to which expected volatility was based on historical volatility; and CARE Ratings Limited being a listed company, the annual volatility of the stock price for the period September 2, 2016 to September 1, 2017 which is 31.80%. (d) Whether and how any other features of the option grant were incorporated into the measurement of fair value, such as a market condition.
 The methodology followed is Black Scholes model

-Employee wise details of options granted to Senior Management Personnel (KMP)
+Note 1 Employee wise details of options granted to Senior Management Personnel (KMP)